Hosting Node.js and MongoDB

 Option 1: Run your own physical machine

-I am running Windows servers for my clients and some personal projects for more than a decade, and for all of these more or less small to medium-sized projects it has been sufficient to run IIS and SQL Server as well as other stuff together on single machines.
+I am running Windows servers for my clients and some personal projects for more than a decade.
+For all of these more or less small to medium-sized projects, it has been sufficient to run IIS and SQL Server as well as other stuff together on single machines.

-I always trusted Hetzner as their dedicated servers are not only cheap but also powerful and reliable.
+I always trusted Hetzner as their dedicated servers are cheap and robust and reliable.
 And even if some hardware fails, their support is fast and competent – even on Sunday mornings ;-).

 If you want a powerful physical machine on the cheap - go for Hetzner and set up your server according to your needs.